Belize

-Belize has a diverse society composed of many cultures and languages, reflecting its rich history.
-It is the only Central American country where English is the official language, while Belizean Creole is the most widely spoken dialect.
-Spanish is the second-most-commonly-spoken language, followed by the Mayan languages, German dialects, and Garifuna.
-Over half the population is multilingual, due to the diverse linguistic backgrounds of the population.
-It is known for its September Celebrations, its extensive barrier reef coral reefs, and punta music.

-Belize's abundance of terrestrial and marine species and its diversity of ecosystems give it a key place in the globally significant Mesoamerican Biological Corridor.
+Belize's abundance of terrestrial and marine plants and animals and its diversity of ecosystems, including extensive coral reefs, give it a key place in the globally significant Mesoamerican Biological Corridor.
 It is considered a Central American and Caribbean nation with strong ties to both the American and Caribbean regions.
-It is a member of the Caribbean Community (CARICOM), the Community of Latin American and Caribbean States (CELAC), and the Central American Integration System (SICA), the only country to hold full membership in all three regional organizations.

-Name
+It has an area of 8867 sqmi and a population of 397,483 (2022).
+Its mainland is about 290 km long and 110 km wide.
+It is the least populated and least densely populated country in Central America.
+Its population growth rate of 1.87% per year (2018 estimate) is the second-highest in the region and one of the highest in the Western Hemisphere.
+Its capital is Belmopan, and its largest city is the namesake city of Belize City.
+The country has a diverse society composed of various cultures and languages.
+It is the only Central American country where English is the official language.
+Belizean Creole and Spanish are widely spoken, followed by the Mayan languages and Garifuna.
+Over half the population is multilingual due to the diverse linguistic backgrounds of the population.
+It is known for its September Celebrations and punta music.

+Etymology

 The earliest known record of the name "Belize" appears in the journal of the Dominican priest Fray José Delgado, dating to 1677.
 Delgado recorded the names of three major rivers that he crossed while travelling north along the Caribbean coast: Rio Soyte, Rio Kibum, and Rio Balis.
 The names of these waterways, which correspond to the Sittee River, Sibun River, and Belize River, were provided to Delgado by his translator.
-It has been proposed that Delgado's "Balis" was actually the Mayan word belix (or belize), meaning "muddy-watered".
-More recently, it has been proposed that the name comes from the Mayan phrase "bel Itza", meaning "the road to Itza".
+It has been proposed that Delgado's "Balis" was actually the Mayan word belix (or beliz), meaning "muddy water", although no such Mayan word actually exists.
+More recently, it has been proposed that the name comes from the Mayan phrase "bel Itza", meaning "the way to Itza".

 In the 1820s, the Creole elite of Belize invented the legend that the toponym Belize derived from the Spanish pronunciation of the name of a Scottish buccaneer, Peter Wallace, who established a settlement at the mouth of the Belize River in 1638.
 There is no proof that buccaneers settled in this area and the very existence of Wallace is considered a myth.
 Writers and historians have suggested several other possible etymologies, including postulated French and African origins.

 History

 Early history

 The Maya civilization emerged at least three millennia ago in the lowland area of the Yucatán Peninsula and the highlands to the south, in the area of present-day southeastern Mexico, Belize, Guatemala, and western Honduras.
 Many aspects of this culture persist in the area, despite nearly 500 years of European domination.
-Prior to about 2500 BC, some hunting and foraging bands settled in small farming villages; they domesticated crops such as corn, beans, squash, and chili peppers.
+Prior to about 2500 BCE, some hunting and foraging bands settled in small farming villages; they domesticated crops such as corn, beans, squash, and chili peppers.

 A profusion of languages and subcultures developed within the Maya core culture.
-Between about 2500 BC and 250 AD, the basic institutions of Maya civilization emerged.
+Between about 2500 BCE and 250 CE, the basic institutions of Maya civilization emerged.